helgatheviking/KIA-Subtitle/readme.txt

 Please report any issues at: https://github.com/helgatheviking/KIA-Subtitle/issues

 == Changelog ==

+= 1.3 =
+* Better escaping of HTML attributes thanks to @nealpoole
+* Take advantage of new action hook in WP 3.5

 = 1.2 =
 * Mimic the_title(), so the_subtitle() now accepts before, after and echo parameters: